Treasury looters using foreign currency exchange to launder funds, GIABA warns

-(FILES) In this file photo taken on January 20, 2023 a clerk counts Lebanese pounds at a currency exchange office in Beirut. – The Lebanese pound sank to a historic low against the dollar on the parallel market on March 14, 2023 foreign exchange dealers said, as banks in the crisis-hit country resumed an open-ended strike.
-(Photo by JOSEPH EID / AFP)

-….as CBN, NFIU identify BDC operators as weak link in anti-graft war
+•As CBN, NFIU list BDC operators as the weak links in the anti-graft war

-ABUJA– The Inter-Governmental Action Group Against Money Laundering in West Africa, GIABA, on Tuesday, urged the Federal Government to focus attention on foreign currency exchange operations in the country, describing it as a new safe haven for treasury looters and terrorism financiers.
+The Inter-Governmental Action Group Against Money Laundering in West Africa, GIABA, yesterday urged the Federal Government to focus attention on foreign currency exchange operations in the country, describing it as a new haven for treasury looters and terrorism financiers.

-The regional body, through its Director General, Mr. Edwin Harris Jr, made the disclosure at the opening session of a 3-day national workshop on enhancing Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT) Compliance by Foreign Exchange Bureaus, in Abuja.
+The regional body, through its Director General, Mr Edwin Harris Jr, disclosed this at the opening session of a 3-day national workshop on enhancing Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT) Compliance by Foreign Exchange Bureaux in Abuja.

 It said the NRA identified several vulnerabilities in relation to BDC operators in the country, among which included limited awareness of Money Laundering/Terrorism Financing (ML/TF) risks; poor implementation of AML/CFT preventive measures, as well as weak supervision/monitoring for AML/CFT compliance.